-The conversation about menopause supplements that are heavily marketed to women and come out of America.
-I explained that I always look at the ingredients to better understand what are the main compounds and what they do.
+The topic of gut health has come about recently after a comment in my coaching group about menopause supplements that are heavily marketed to women.
+I explained that I always look at the ingredients to better understand what the main compounds are and what they do.

 The state of our gut health as well as the billions of microbes that make up our gut microbiome, is an important consideration in managing our menopause symptoms and/or our weight.
-That’s why I like some new research which has a spotlight on our changing gut health at this time of our lives (Peters et al, 2022).

 It helps us to understand why we suddenly have some ‘urgency’ or IBS or constipation or the fact that bloating may have become worse during and after menopause.
 If your stomach feels distended, then you will know what I mean by this.

-With so much going on in the lives of women in their peri-menopause to post-menopause years, increased stress and workloads, also contribute to insomnia.
 The result of all this, as well as the changes to our microbiome and the fact that our gut motility (movement) changes, means that bloating and discomfort can be a daily distraction.

 That’s why in this post I have some gentle reminders for you and my 4 Factors to Forget Bloating are below if you scroll down.